We Just Got an AAC Device… Now What? (Part 2 of 3) - The First Thing Parents Should Learn About AAC

 You just show them how it works.

-Why Modeling Matters
+Why Modeling AAC Matters

 That's like expecting a child to speak French fluently when no one has ever spoken French to them.

 We model speech for children constantly.
-We don’t wait for them to “figure it out.”
+We don't wait for them to "figure it out."
 AAC is no different.
-AAC needs to be modeled in order for kids to see how it works!
+AAC needs to be modeled in order for kids to see how it works.

-Two Simple Modeling Rules
+Two Simple Rules for Modeling AAC at Home

-1. The Device Has to Be Out
+Rule 1: The Device Has to Be Out

 If it's zipped in a backpack, it can't be modeled.